tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 non-`nil` vote in the *commit*.
 This mandatory vote extension can be empty, but needs to be signed.
 The signing is carried out with the sending validator's private key (the same as the vote it extends), but is independent from the vote, so a vote can be separated from its extension.
-The reason for vote extensions to be mandatory is that, otherwise, an intermediate node could remove (and thus censor) the extension of a precommit message.
+The reason for vote extensions to be mandatory is that, otherwise, a (malicious) node can omit a vote extension while still providing/forwarding/sending the corresponding precommit vote.

-When a validator takes an active part in consensus at height *h*, it has all the data it needs in its `LastCommit` structure to decide on *h* and propose in *h+1*.
+When a validator takes an active part in consensus at height *h*, it has all the data it needs in memory, in its consensus state, to decide on *h* and propose in *h+1*.
 Things are not so easy in the cases when *v* cannot take part in consensus because it is late (e.g., it falls behind, it crashes and recovers, or it just starts after the others).
-If *v* does not take part, it cannot actively gather precommit votes (and their corresponding extensions) in order to decide.
+If *v* does not take part, it cannot actively gather precommit messages (which include vote extensions) in order to decide.
 Before ABCI++, this wasn't a problem: full nodes are supposed to persist past blocks in the block store, so other nodes would realise that *v* is late and send it the missing decided block at height *h* and the corresponding commit (kept in block *h+1*) so that *v* can catch up.